fahad7711/Pure-Random-Search-Puzzle-71-/README.md

 The Program is under liscened MIT.
 ⚠️ **Educational Use Only** — This tool is for cryptographic research, keyspace learning, and developer curiosity.
 Brute-forcing Bitcoin addresses is computationally impractical due to the enormous keyspace.

+🧠 Educational Note
+The script uses brute-force logic and does not exploit any cryptographic vulnerabilities.

+It’s computationally unfeasible to find real Bitcoin keys this way — this tool is for learning purposes only.

+---

+## ⚠️ Legal Disclaimer

+This project is developed and shared strictly for **educational and research purposes**.

+> The purpose of this tool is to demonstrate and study how cryptographic key generation and hashing (SHA-256, RIPEMD-160) work in practice.
+It is not intended to be used for illegal activity or unethical behavior.

+- The Bitcoin network is **secure by design**, and brute-force attacks are computationally impractical.
+- The author of this project **does not condone** using this tool for attempting to compromise real wallets or systems.

+🛑 **Any misuse of this program is solely the responsibility of the user.
+The author is not liable for any damages or legal issues resulting from its use.**